What is nivolumab?

 What is nivolumab used for?

-- in BRAF V600 mutation positive melanoma patients with disease progression despite treatment with ipilimumab and a BRAF inhibitor (eg vemurafenib or dabrafenib).
+- BRAF V600 mutation positive melanoma patients with disease progression despite treatment with ipilimumab and a BRAF inhibitor (eg vemurafenib or dabrafenib).

 In October 2015, nivolumab was approved for use in combination with ipilimumab for improved response in advanced melanoma (unresectable or metastatic disease).
 In January 2016, it was also approved in untreated BRAF-wild type melanoma.